CloudCannon/documentation/collections/_drafts/accessibility-overhaul.md

 **Fixes:**

-* Fixed a bug not not showing syncing status
+* Fixed a bug showing incorrect syncing status
 * Fixed a bug causing erratic authentication behaviour&nbsp;
 * Fixed behaviour when saving changes to front-matter in the source editor
 * Fixed a bug causing the save-bar to disappear sometimes